What Are The Signs And Symptoms Of Prostate Cancer?

 5) Erectile Dysfunction

 Some men may be unable to have and maintain an erection.
 This will prompt your doctor to screen for prostate cancer although the erectile dysfunction may be unrelated to cancer.
+Some people take a drug called Cialis to have an erection although you should be careful of Cialis side effects if you have heart disease.
 If prostate cancer is present, erectile dysfunction could be due the invasion of the nearby nerves, that normally help a man achieve erections, by the cancer.

 In rare cases, aggressive local spread of prostate cancer may also cause a prolonged painful erection known as priapism.